Update following September 29th 2022 cooling measures announced by the government of Singapore.

 So you’ve started thinking about maybe selling your condo and buying an HDB, but there are so many questions on your mind – “Am I eligible to own an HDB?”, “Do I need to pay extra fees?”, “How much time does all this take?”, “What should I do first?!”.
-The number of things to consider is honestly overwhelming.
-To make your life a little easier, we’ve broken down and answered all the questions you might have.
+The number of things to consider is honestly overwhelming for downgrading in 2022.
+To make your life a little easier, we’ve broken down and answered all the questions you might have in this Ultimate Guide.

 In this article, we’ll discuss: